-What happens if the lot remains unsold?
+What happens if the lot remains unsold at a property auction?

 The main reason that properties remain unsold is that they have failed to meet their reserve.
 In these cases the properties are frequently available afterwards by negotiation.
 This could be an opportunity to pick up a bargain.
 Clearly the seller wants to sell and they will incur a fee if they leave the sales room without a ‘deal’.
 To find out more on how to secure an unsold bargain have a look at the Landlords Bible.

 You have been successful in acquiring your chosen lots.
 The next stage is to check that the building is properly secure if empty, or that the tenants are notified if it is occupied.
 You should also arrange for insurance.
 Unlike a traditional sale, the standard terms of the agreement state that the insurance becomes your responsibility, even though you have still to complete the purchase.

 Time is of the essence, as you will normally be expected to complete the purchase 28 days after the auction.
 Contact your broker or mortgage company as soon as possible and inform them that you now want to proceed.
 They should already have details of your solicitors and they should be instructed to liase with them direct.
 All parties involved should be aware of the tight deadline they are working towards.